 More than a half-million people in South Carolina have been infected with COVID-19.
 Many of these cases involve essential and frontline workers.
 That’s led many people to ask, “What do I need to know about COVID-19 and Workers’ Compensation to get my benefits?”

 There are specific circumstances under which you can use Workers’ Compensation for COVID-19.
-This article will look at those circumstances and explain what Workers’ Comp covers for workers in South Carolina.
+This article will look at those circumstances and explain what Workers’ Compensation covers for workers in South Carolina.

 Read on and learn how you can file a Worker’s Comp claim for COVID-19.